 But wait, you really want to get the victory but you have no confidence.
 You’ve drifted back to sin so often that you hate the thought of trying and failing again.
 I have been there!
 But I have found a solution that has brought me great joy and peace.
 I believe that this post will make a powerful difference in your life.
 I want to teach you how to wave the white flag and win!

 OK, Let’s look at the meaning of the White Flag.
-I found a good description on Wikipedia (you use it too, so be quiet and read.): “The white flag is an internationally recognized protective sign of truce or ceasefire, and request for negotiation.
+I found a good description of it on Wikipedia (you use it too, so be quiet and read.): “The white flag is an internationally recognized protective sign of truce or ceasefire, and request for negotiation.
 It is also used to symbolize surrender since it is often the weaker party which requests negotiation.
 A white flag signifies to all that an approaching negotiator is unarmed, with an intent to surrender or a desire to communicate.
 Persons carrying or waving a white flag are not to be fired upon, nor are they allowed to open fire.
 The use of the flag to surrender is included in the Hague Conventions of 1899 and 1907.”

 If you look at Isaiah 1:18 God takes the initiative by opening the door to negotiation: “Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool” (Isaiah 1:18 KJV).
 God knows that we want to negotiate terms of peace with Him, but we don’t believe that it is possible.
 We figure that if we were in God’s spot, we would kill us for the way we’ve dealt.
 But thank God he does not have our blighted thought processes.
 “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:8 – 55:9 KJV)